Unavoidable substructures in large and infinite $2$-edge-connected graphs: Preliminary results

+In this subsection we describe the known unavoidable induced subgraphs for $2$-connected graphs, which are instrumental in proving our results.
+We need a number of additional definitions before stating the results.

 In \cite{unavoidableinducedsubgraphs}, the first author, Ding, and Oporowski considered the induced subgraph ordering for $2$-connected graphs.
 They defined two families of graphs that generalize stars and paths to $2$-connected graphs.
-The first family $\Theta_r$, where $r \ge 3$ is an integer or $r = \infty$, is the class of graphs that consist of $r$ internally disjoint paths between two specified vertices, which can be considered as a generalization of the star $K_{1,r}$ for $2$-connected graphs.
+The first family $\Theta_r$, where $r \ge 3$ is an integer or $r = \infty$, were defined in \cref{ss:mainresults}.